 2. How long does it take to register a company in Colombia?

-Registering a company in Colombia takes four weeks.
+In our experience, registering a company in Colombia takes around four weeks.

 3. What does an LTDA company name mean in Colombia?